-Q&A: what did UK supreme court say and what happens next?
+Q&A: what did UK Supreme Court say and what happens next?

 Labour leader Jeremy Corbyn, Liberal Democrats leader Jo Swinson and Nicola Sturgeon, the Scottish National Party leader, have all called on Johnson to resign as leader.

-Sinwson said the court ruling has shown that Johnson was “not fit to be prime minister.”
-Brexit Party leader Nigel Farage blamed Dominic Cummings, Johnson’s special adviser, for the move to suspend parliament, calling it the “worst political decision ever” and said that he “must go.”
+Swinson said the court ruling has shown that Johnson was “not fit to be prime minister”.
+Brexit Party leader Nigel Farage blamed Dominic Cummings, Johnson’s special adviser, for the move to suspend parliament, calling it the “worst political decision ever” and said that he “must go”.
 Corbyn brought forward his speech to his party’s annual conference in Brighton by a day to Tuesday afternoon to be able to return to Westminster.

 What happens next?